shubhamnag14/ml-time-series-analysis-sarimax-master/README.md

     2-Seasonility (S)
     3-Residual (R)

 Once we need to get a statinory dataset before performing Time Series Analysis (TSA) flawlessly beacuse it would be easy making a predicition over a stationary dataset since it would already satisfy the preoperties of Normal Distribution in terms of mean and variance, roughly.
-So, we need to delve into the raw dataset
+So, we need to delve into the raw dataset by applying some EDA techniques